 Information to be removed is pushed to the receiver through a CANCEL message.

 A PUBLISH model where the provider of data publishes it to users (subscribers) of the data.
-This model is used for data synchronization.
+This model is used for both data synchronization and event notification.

 The timing of the publication and scope of the published information is not defined in a message.
 It is determined by an out-of-band agreement between the publisher and subscriber, therefore there is no SUBSCRIBE message defined in this standard.